-Everyone is talking about critical illnesses in Singapore, be it early or late stage, and the insurance that comes along with it.
+Everyone is talking about critical illnesses (early, intermediate, or late) in Singapore and the insurance plans that cater to them.

 So, read on!